 The Municipality operates three Fire Stations: Chesley, Paisley and Tara.
 In prior years, the operating budgets for each of the Fire Stations has been presented to each of the Fire Department Committees of Council, and the Joint Chesley Fire Board.
-With the Council elections taking place in 2022 and a change in the Proposed Committee Structure, and the presentation of quarterly Fire Reports to Council, the operating budgets have not been presented for initial review to each of the respective Committees.
+With the Council elections taking place in 2022 and a change in the Proposed Committee Structure, and the presentation of quarterly Fire Reports to Council, the operating budgets have not been presented for initial review to each of the respective Committees, with the exception of the Joint Chesley Fire Board which has received a budget presentation.